LordLifeDream/GHWebsocketWebhook/README.md

 Any bad payloads (greetings twice, or subscribe before greetings) will get a `USER_ERROR` response from GHWW which also gives a small explaination in the `why`-field.

 ## Info
 This project was thrown together in one night and is therefore of rather mediocre quality and missing a lot of features.
+Originally designed to work with [Eternity2](https://github.com/LordLifeDream/Eternity2).
 The following are planned:
 - releases!!
 - better internal error handeling
 - User/Repository whitelist for GitHub's inbound requests